Comprehensive Arthritis Care

 At MedStar Orthopaedic Institute, you will find the most experienced team of orthopedic ankle arthritis specialists, as well as the most comprehensive care available in the region.

-Our foot and ankle center at MedStar Georgetown University Hospital has fellowship-trained foot and ankle specialists who have specialty training in total ankle joint replacement, or arthroplasty, offering this advanced surgery close to where you live and work in Washington, D.C.
+Our foot and ankle center at MedStar Georgetown University Hospital has fellowship-trained specialists who have training in total ankle joint replacement, or arthroplasty, offering this advanced surgery close to where you live and work in Washington, D.C.
 In addition to ankle replacement, our team provides a full range of treatments for ankle arthritis from joint preserving arthroscopy to minimally invasive ankle fusion.

-Our team approach makes it easy for our foot and ankle specialists to work together with any other specialists you need to care for your arthritis.
+Our team approach makes it easy for our specialists to work together with any other specialists you need to care for your arthritis.
 Specialists may include rheumatologists, vascular specialists, or plastic surgeons.

 What is arthritis?